Optimizing Your Interview Preparation

 "Does the company have any major projects on in the present"

-"What are the opportunities for further development and training?"
+"What are the potential opportunities to advance and further education?"

 Additional Information